General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Applications

 The second inequality holds by the algorithm-geometric mean inequality.
 The remaining argument relies on rearranging the summations and using the growth rate of $K$, i.e. $K = o(n)$ in the fourth equality, as defined above based on the conditions required by~\cite{zhan2023neural}.The last equality follows since $\Omega_n^{3/2} = (\sum_{i} \sum_{j \in \A_i^n} \E[Z_iZ_j])^{3/2}.$

-We check that Assumption \ref{two} is satisfied using similar arguments and relying on an assumption of finite fourth moment: The first equality comes from the construction of affinity sets such that the covariance terms within the affinity sets dominate those with outside the affinity sets (additional details in the verification of Assumption \ref{three}).
-The remaining equalities follow using similar rate arguments to the Assumption above.
+We check that Assumption \ref{two} is satisfied using similar arguments and relying on an assumption of finite fourth moment: The first equality comes from the construction of affinity sets such that the covariance terms within the affinity sets dominate those with outside the affinity sets (additional details in Assumption \ref{three}).
+The remaining equalities use similar arguments to the Assumption above.